 Nissan offers the spacious Armada with an excellent set of optional second-row captain's chairs that are separated by a removable center console.
 With the console out, passengers are granted easy access to the third-row seat without having to disturb those already seated in the second row.
 The rear-most bench seat rests on an elevated platform that allows its occupants to see over the heads of those up front.
 With the seats folded, there is room for quite lengthy items of cargo, even with the rear hatch closed.
 Safety features include side-curtain air bags covering all three rows.

 The Armada is one of the most ornate SUVs we've seen.
 It has a raised roof, arched door frames and huge side fender flares.
 The rear-door handles are placed high up, making them difficult for small children to reach.
 Short front and rear overhangs make the Armada a bit easier to maneuver than some of its competition.
 The broad expanse of glass allows for good 360-degree visibility, and the big side mirrors do a good job of revealing smaller objects near the Armada's sides.
-On LE models, these same mirrors are available with power folding and auto-dimming features.
-The LE also comes with 20-inch wheels that look great but can be pricey if needing replacement.
+On Platinum models, these same mirrors include power folding and auto-dimming features.
+The Titanium and Platinum also comes with 20-inch wheels that look great but can be pricey if needing replacement.

 On the road you'll find the Armada behaves more like a midsize truck than the gargantuan SUV it really is.
 The steering feel is taut and the Armada's short front overhang makes it possible to maneuver around closer corners with confidence.
 So long as the road remains fairly smooth the Armada maintains a very livable ride, but upon the first encounter with large dips or shaky, uneven pavement, the Armada's truck-oriented roots quickly become more evident.
 In any case, once you feel the power that the Armada's standard 5.6-liter V8 provides, you'll quickly forget any minor shudder or momentary vibration you've just encountered.
 With a whopping 317 horsepower on tap, the Armada does not lack for performance or towing power.

-The two-wheel-drive Armada SE lists for just under $37,000, while the same model with four-wheel drive will be just over $44,000.
+The two-wheel-drive Armada SE lists for just under $38,500, while the same model with four-wheel drive will be just over $44,000.
 The Titanium Edition ranges from about $43,500 to $46,000, while a fully-loaded Platinum tops out around the $55,000 mark.
 A look at the Fair Purchase Price page shows the typical transaction price paid for an Armada in your area, so be sure to check it out before you begin negotiations.
 Also be sure to check the Incentives tab to see what deals the manufacturer may be offering.
-In the all-important world of resale, the Armada is projected to retain an average residual value, similar to that of the Chevrolet Suburban and just above that of the Ford Expedition, but well below the value retained by the Toyota Sequoia.
+In the all-important world of resale, the Armada is projected to retain an average residual value, slightly lower than the Chevrolet Suburban and Ford Expedition, and well below the value retained by the Toyota Sequoia.

-The Armada has a 317-horsepower V8 engine, five-speed automatic transmission with tow/haul mode, four-wheel anti-lock disc brakes (ABS), front and rear air conditioning, floor- and ceiling-mounted consoles, Vehicle Dynamic Control, rear privacy glass, dual power heated outside mirrors, power windows, power locks, remote keyless entry, power-adjustable pedals, AM/FM stereo with six-disc in-dash CD changer with MP3 capability, front and rear head-curtain airbags (covering all three rows), running boards, eight-way power driver's seat, cruise control, tire-pressure monitor and a rear wiper and washer.
+The 2010 Nissan Armada has a 317-horsepower V8 engine, five-speed automatic transmission with tow/haul mode, four-wheel anti-lock disc brakes (ABS), front and rear air conditioning, floor- and ceiling-mounted consoles, Vehicle Dynamic Control, rear privacy glass, dual power heated outside mirrors, power windows, power locks, remote keyless entry, power-adjustable pedals, AM/FM stereo with six-disc in-dash CD changer with MP3 capability, front and rear head-curtain airbags (covering all three rows), front side-impact airbags, running boards, eight-way power driver's seat, cruise control, tire-pressure monitor and a rear wiper and washer.
 The Titanium adds Intelligent Key keyless entry and start, leather seating, RearView Monitor, Bluetooth, Bose audio, power-folding third-row seat and auto-leveling rear air suspension.
 The Platinum Edition includes all these features plus heated front seats and steering wheel, a power liftgate, power moonroof, a hard drive-based navigation system and rear-seat DVD entertainment.